openequella/openequella.github.io/guides/ReportingGuide.md

 10. Configure Access Control, if required.
 11. Click Save to save the report then click Close to close the Report Editor.

 ### Upload multiple reports
-It is possible to upload multiple report design files into a single EQUELLA report, by combining the report files into a .zip archive.
-The archive can then be uploaded to an EQUELLA report, creating the same effect as uploading the report design files individually.
+It is possible to upload multiple report design files into a single openEQUELLA report, by combining the report files into a .zip archive.
+The archive can then be uploaded to an openEQUELLA report, creating the same effect as uploading the report design files individually.

 1. Create one or more report design files using the Report Designer.
 2. Add them to a .zip archive.
 3. Open the Administration Console Report 4.
 Editor, as described above.
 5. Enter a Report Name and Description.
 6. Click Upload  and browse to your newly created .zip file.
 6. Click Open.
-The .zip file will attempt to upload to EQUELLA.
+The .zip file will attempt to upload to openEQUELLA.
 If there are no report design files inside the zip, you will see a warning dialog informing you to upload another file because that one is not valid.
 Valid file types include .rptdesign and .rptlibrary.
 Only .zip archive types are accepted.

-With the .zip file uploaded, EQUELLA automatically unpacks the files and displays them in the Administration Console.
+With the .zip file uploaded, openEQUELLA automatically unpacks the files and displays them in the Administration Console.

-With multiple report files uploaded, EQUELLA needs to know which report to load first.
+With multiple report files uploaded, openEQUELLA needs to know which report to load first.
 This is configured in the Initial Report Design field of the Report Editor.
 While any report can be chosen for this purpose, it is good practice to design a purpose-built landing page where users can access the reports from.

 7. Select your landing page as the Initial Report Design by selecting the .rptdesign file from the drop-down menu, or leave it as the default.
 8. Click Save to save the report then click Close  to close the Report Editor.